 - Costume, makeup, lighting, and props/set design and construction

 - Sound sculpture/effects, music and additional skills

 - Master classes can be opened to anyone in the school community, including parents, as well as the cast and crew of the show.
-The director of the production and trained Education Artists / professional ASC actors teach these classes.
+The director of the production and trained Teaching Artists / professional ASC actors and directors teach these classes.

 Keystones of the Residency are: